Skip to content

 3. Automation tools can process your reports

-4. Collaboration without conflicts
+4. Collaboration with fewer conflicts

 PBIP vs PBIR